Last updated: Aug 22, 2023

 To calculate ROIC, divide Net Operating Profit After Taxes (NOPAT) by invested capital.
 It’s usually expressed as a percentage.

 • NOPAT: measures the company’s earnings assuming it has no debt.
 So, whether a company is financed with all equity or has debt, NOPAT is calculated to be the same.
-To calculate NOPAT, subtract cash taxes from Operating Income or Earnings Before Interest and Taxes (EBIT)
+To calculate NOPAT, subtract cash taxes from Operating Income or Earnings Before Interest and Taxes (EBIT).

 Pro tip: TIKR.com offers detailed financial data including ratios like Return on Invested Capital on 100,000+ stocks globally.